udaan-iitt/editions/2024_Spring/puppet-show.md

 > Seeing the efforts, he made me realise how important it is to have a person like him in every group/gang who motivates and helps others in every aspect (although sometimes it's not good).
 He is a very good person who never thinks of doing bad to anyone and this pays off in the long run.
 >\- *Sivakoti Ram Mohith*
 >
 > He dares to stand up for things when they are wrong and to argue on the students' side with logical and valid reasons and takes up the responsibility even when no one is watching or questioning him.
 He is always trying to make something better.
->\-b*Penumarthi Ramya Krishna Chandini*
+>\- *Penumarthi Ramya Krishna Chandini*

 - - -